 In 2017, 48% of workers in Australia experienced workplace harassment that led to investigations.
 The same report also indicated that 47% had experienced discrimination firsthand.
 Meanwhile, 56% were witnesses to such misconduct, which necessitated official enquiries.
 Indeed, workplace investigations are vital to protect businesses.
 Through it all, you will notice that specific reasons seem to recur in places where such investigations were conducted.
+Workplace Retaliation and laws exist against retaliation, harassment and discrimination to protect and safeguard employees.
+Speaking with a skilled workplace retaliation lawyer can help to show you the protections afforded to you by law, and you can find out more here about how a lawyer can properly protect you.
 Below is some of the misconduct that should always be addressed immediately in the workplace.

 Considering that one in twenty Australians battles with substance addiction, there is a chance that you may work with some of these people.
 In 2019, police investigations revealed that 3.4 million of the population had seen and used some narcotics within a year.
 Among workers, available data indicated that 35% of those employed in formal sectors had at least one form of addiction.
 Additionally, the report indicated that workers aged between 18 and 60 years either used these substances for recreational purposes or to cope with stress.
 No matter what the reason may be, the problem here is how it has affected employers.
 Usually, when an employee shows signs of addiction, the first step of action taken by the employer is to investigate.
 If findings confirm the suspicion, the employer may resort to company policy to terminate the appointment or suspend the individual.
 In a few cases, the suspension is used as a reformative tool to help the said employee seek help.

 Threats and assault against others in the workplace